-First time I met my boyfriend in Rome, because at that time I was living in Austria, Graz and he was in Lithuania and the tickets were crazy cheap so we did a romantic getaway.
-Second time, we bought a bus tour to travel to Venice, Florence and Rome.
+First time I met my boyfriend in Rome because at that time I was living in Austria, Graz and he was in Lithuania and the tickets were crazy cheap so we did a romantic getaway.
+The second time, we bought a bus tour to travel to Venice, Florence, and Rome.
 So the first time we had only like two days and we just googled things what we want to do and the second time we were with a guide who explained why things are here how they are.
 So I hope my insights will help you to have an unforgettable experience in Rome.

 Things to do in Rome, Italy

 I believe you have heard about Romulus and Remus legend, right?
-Well, Palatine hill is a mythical place where she-wolf found the boys Romulus and Remus and saved them.
-Brothers decided to built a city here on the banks of the rivers.
+Well, Palatine Hill is a mythical place where she-wolf found the boys Romulus and Remus and saved them.
+Brothers decided to build a city here on the banks of the rivers.
 As we know Romulus killed his brother and that’s why this city is called Rome now.
-From Palatine hill you can see the Colosseum, Forum Romanum, remains of the Emperors’ palaces.
+From Palatine hill you can see the Colosseum, Forum Romanum remains of the Emperors’ palaces.
 Worth climbing for this view.

 Address: Via di San Gregorio 30, Rome

 It is one of the most important archaeological site, which you can find in the heart of Rome.
 This place used to be a marshland more than 3000 years ago.
 It was the center of the Roman Empire with taverns, markets, squares, basilicas, and monument.
 It is so old and still here, crazy right?

 The first night when we traveled to Rome we took a pizza from a local Pizzeria, bought some red wine and sat in front of Colosseum and enjoyed the evening.
 It was a great moment which can’t be recreated.
 Also, during that evening we saw how two guys tried to break into the Colosseum, they managed to climb the fence and get in, but the police came after like a minute and arrested them.
 So don’t try this.